brianrahadi/quartz/content/posts/on-coopmaxxing.md

 It's really interesting how each company operates and see the different skillset to get what it takes to thrive in each environment.

 Thus, maximize the industries and roles you can be in.
 It's good, and you are not a 'jobhopper' ;)

+A more important point also, co-op is good more for exploration and the industry sometimes labels it as lower than a full-time experience.
+Sure, it's a job and way better than not having any, but it is important to be aware of its implied lower value status compared to an average full-time experience when it comes to applying for another job.

 ## the post-graduation work permit